Substance Abuse Counselor Degree: A Guide to Addiction Counselor Degrees at All Levels

 Although it might not be directly related to offering excellence in addiction therapy, these classes help develop your empathy, your communication skills, and your critical-thinking and problem-solving abilities.
 It’s a valuable part of what an American college education has to offer, and prepares you to be a more effective agent in the fight against substance use disorders.

-Out in the Streets, Experiential Training Puts Your Classroom Studies To Practical Use
+Out in the Real World, Experiential Training Puts Your Classroom Studies To Practical Use

 loving embrace